puttaguntahimasree2003/campus_lost_found/README.md

 # Project Overview
-This project is designed to help identify and match lost items on campus with items that have been found.
+This project provides an intelligent system to match lost items with found items on a campus.
-Using classical ML techniques (TF-IDF + Cosine Similarity), the system compares text descriptions and returns the closest matches.
-The project is deployed online using Streamlit for easy access and testing.
+The application uses classical ML techniques such as TF-IDF and Cosine Similarity to compare text descriptions, along with image similarity using grayscale vectors.
+The platform is deployed online using Streamlit, enabling users to:
+Add found items
+Edit or delete existing items
+Search for lost items using text and optional images Provide feedback for improving match quality

 # Live Demo (Streamlit Cloud)

 🔗 **App Link:** *<https://campuslostfound-awutsjqdq9ufnb2lfodaas.streamlit.app/>*
 Use this link to test:
-- Adding a found item
+- Add a found item
-- Searching a lost item
+- Search for lost items
-- Viewing match scores and sample results
+- Compare text & image similarity scores
+- Submit feedback
+- View all stored items

 # Repository Structure
 app.py # Streamlit source code